dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-microsoft-graph-client/microsoft-graph-сreating-azure-project/_index.md

 ---
-title: Microsoft Graph Utility Features
-ArticleTitle: Microsoft Graph Utility Features
+title: Creating a Project in Azure Active Directory Admin Center
+ArticleTitle: Creating a Project in Azure Active Directory Admin Center
 type: docs
 weight: 10
-url: /net/microsoft-graph-utility-features/
+url: /net/microsoft-graph-сreating-azure-project/
 ---

-## **Creating Project in Azure Active Directory Admin Center**

 A Project is to be created on Azure Active Directory admin center for a user having MS Office account.